mdsufz/MuDoGeR/Manual_MuDoGeR.md

 For more detailed explanation of the **metaWrap** tool the user can study the instruction is the following hyperlink: ![metaWrap/Usage_tutorial](https://github.com/bxlab/metaWRAP/blob/master/Usage_tutorial.md)

 ## 2.b: Selection of Prokaryotic Metagenome-Assembled Genomes Representatives
-In this special step, the user can pick representative Prokaryotic Metagenome-Assembled Genomes.
+In this step, the user can pick representative Prokaryotic Metagenome-Assembled Genomes.
 The threshold for ANI clustering is set by default at 95 but the user has the option to change this value.

 Running 2.b:
 ```